corset-damien/CSL-light-hardware/README.md

 ## I. Objectives
 ### LED module operating modes with a pcb plate
-The LED module offers three operating modes, based on the PWM and analog outputs of a microcontroller like the Arduino :

-- Serial Mode -> Control via a computer via serial communication (USB or Bluetooth).
-- Manual Mode -> Manual control with potentiometers.
-- Analog/PWM Selection -> Allows you to choose the type of modulation applied to the LEDs.

-A master switch allows you to switch between Serial and Manual mode.

 #### MODE 1 - Sequence of pulses
 The user can define on the computer the frequency and amplitude of a sequence of pulses.